Yongmin-Yoo/Yongmin-Yoo.github.io/_pages/about.md

   *Adaptive cost-efficient evaluation for reliable patent claim validation*

 - **May 2026**
-  Paper accepted at <a href="https://www.sciencedirect.com/science/article/pii/S030645732600289X/">Information Processing & Management 2026</a> (SSCI & SCIE Q1; ranked #3/149 in Information Systems and #4/72 in Information Science & Library Science) 🎉🎉 🎉
+  Paper accepted at <a href="https://www.sciencedirect.com/science/article/pii/S030645732600289X/">Information Processing & Management 2026</a> (SSCI/SCIE Q1; #3 in Information Systems and #4 in Information Science)  🎉🎉 🎉

    *ERA: Aligning semantic models with revealed economic preference for real-time and explainable patent valuation*